Battery Manufacturing · Nevada

 - recordable injuries tracked

-Grade compares NA-US-NV-Sparks-Electric Avenue's OSHA Total Case Rate to the BLS industry benchmark across 3 years of Form 300A filings (2016–2024).
+Grade compares NA-US-NV-Sparks-Electric Avenue's OSHA Total Case Rate of 3.3 to the Battery Manufacturing BLS benchmark of 3.3 (99% of benchmark) across 3 years of Form 300A filings (2016–2024). <a href="/methodology">See methodology</a> for reporting-limitation caveats.

 Injury rate over time